inoa-io/satellite/README.md

 The Inoa Satellite is a lightweight and secure gateway for your fuse box or industrial environment.

+Please see our [Project Pages](https://inoa-io.github.io/satellite/) for details.

 ![./docs/assets/images/satellite.jpg](./docs/assets/images/satellite.jpg)

 ## Why?

 There is a huge amount of IoT gateways out there, but none of these fulfill completely all of our design goals:

 * Usage in a rough industrial environment
 * Hardware driven security (HSM)
-* Cheap hardware to be able to finance a huge fleet of devices
+* Inexpensive hardware to be able to finance a huge fleet of devices
-* Low energy consumption due to possible battery driven usage
+* Low energy consumption
 * Fuse box casing (DIN rail)
-* Small (2 FE / 36mm) to allow mounting in existing fuse boxes
+* Small (2 FE / 36 mm) to allow mounting in existing fuse boxes
 * Extendable design to be future proof
 * Modular design to adapt hardware to use cases and keep costs low